Stuycs-K/final-project-5-huang-stanley-herman-joy/WORKLOG.md

 Everything works for the new board size, rotate now doesn't move the piece sideways, added different speeds based on rows cleared

 ### 6/6

+Changed background to black, pieces spawn horizontally oriented, added sprites for blocks, included unable to spawn piece as a loss condition, if you lose nothing can be interacted with